 Sakti Leadership and Board of Directors

-Prior to leading Sakti, Sastry was the Arthur F. Thurnau Professor of Engineering at the University of Michigan (UM).
-Tenured and promoted early, she founded and led two research centers in batteries and bioscience, and a global graduate program in energy systems engineering.
-Her laboratory originated the technical work that underpins Sakti technology, and was continuously funded by the DOE for over 17 years.
-She also led work sponsored by public and corporate sources (NSF, NIH, Army, ONR, DARPA, General Motors, Ford, LBNL, ORNL).
+Prior to leading Sakti3, Sastry was the Arthur F. Thurnau Professor of Engineering at the University of Michigan.
+Tenured and promoted early, she founded and led two research centers in batteries and bioscience, and a global graduate program.
+Her laboratory originated the technical work that underpins Sakti3 technology, and was continuously funded by the DOE for over 17 years.
+She also led work sponsored by NSF, NIH, Army, ONR, DARPA, General Motors, Ford, LBNL, and ORNL.
 She has received several of the highest technical honors in her field, including the 2011 ASME Frank Kreith Energy Award, 2007 ASME Gustus Larson Award and the NSF’s PECASE (1997).
-Her UM recognitions included the Henry Russell and 1938E awards.
-She holds PhD and MS degrees from Cornell University, and a BS from the University of Delaware, all in Mechanical Engineering.
+She holds Ph.D. and M.S. degrees from Cornell University, and a BS from the University of Delaware, in Mechanical Engineering.

 Board of Directors